OrazioLentini/git_practice/README.md

 - Don't rebase a public repository
 - And always keep your code in sync with the remote to get the latest changes
+#Alex Section
+This section belongs to Alexander Bartolo.
+Git with it.